-- the bean is not an interceptor - the bean is enabled, - the bean is either not an alternative, or the module is a bean archive and the bean is a selected alternative for the application, and - the bean class is required to be accessible to classes in the module, according to the class accessibility requirements of the module architecture.
+- the bean is not an interceptor - the bean is enabled, - the bean is either not an alternative, or the bean is a selected alternative for the application, and - the bean class is required to be accessible to classes in the module, according to the class accessibility requirements of the module architecture.

-2.4.2.
+5.2.
 Typesafe resolution